 Although Day of the Outlaw can’t quite escape its budget-conscious UA origins, it’s an unusually uncompromising show for its year.
 The siege of the snowbound town is unrelentingly grim, and Philip Yordan’s screenplay is free of the bush-league moralizing that had crept into the genre during the ‘adult’ ’50s.
-We see no misunderstood gunfighters without a cause, and no lawman searches his sould only to conclude that gunplay is the fastest route to justice.
-Presumably because Snow doesn’t sell movie tickets, Security Pictures banked their publicity on revealing art of Tina Louise holding a six-gun.
+We see no misunderstood gunfighters without a cause, and no lawman searches his soul only to conclude that gunplay is the fastest route to justice.
+Presumably because snow doesn’t sell movie tickets, Security Pictures banked their publicity on revealing art of Tina Louise holding a six-gun.
 Like a number of westerns from 1959 and ’60, the key art stresses a sensational rape theme.

-But the movie itself has no lack of narrative integrity.
+The movie itself has no lack of narrative integrity.
 Philip Yordan’s westerners act out their convictions and prejudices without claiming any higher purpose than subsisting in a lawless land.
 Blaise Starrett is convinced that his personal survival means driving out Hal Crane.
 Ex-army officer Jack Bruhn tries to command respect and obedience, but knows too well that he’s crossed over into complete brigandry.
 His outlaws give little thought to anything beyond their next bottle, or woman.
 The townspeople just want trouble to go away, and expect men like Blaise to do their fighting for them.

-The key characterizations are cleanly drawn.
 Robert Ryan’s Starrett is interesting because he’s neither a noble hero nor a craven bad guy; Ryan is always good when expressing ambivalence.
 He initially comes on like the heavy, and never wears a halo even when doing the right thing.
 Burl Ives’ Jack Bruhn is a melancholy man who needs to give orders, an ex-officer who apparently could find no other way to command men except as an outlaw.
 He’s a strangely modulated villain, one that insists on keeping his bargains.
 Bruhn never flaunts his streak of integrity; his gang would turn on him if they guessed he was putting anybody else’s interests first.

 Bruhn’s bad guys openly announce their intention to ‘borrow’ the town’s women, and there’s nothing anyone can do about it, not even Jack Bruhn.
 De Toth doesn’t get literal as did Anthony Mann, having Jack Lord and Robert J. Wilke entertain themselves by forcing Julie London to strip.
 But Bruhn’s outlaw scum seem even less controllable — leering Lance Fuller, treacherous Jack Lambert, stupid Frank DeKova — as they dance with the girls and paw them in the corners.
 In an unusual character development, Starrett and Bruhn find themselves collaborating to keep the bandits from running amok.